 Salad.
 In a jar!
 It’s super convenient, especially if you’re packing a lunch to take with you to work or school.
-With this method you get your greens, your delicious toppings, and your dressing all in ONE easy container.
+With this method, you get your greens, your delicious toppings, and your dressing all in ONE easy container.
 I recently put my three favorite salads into jar form and couldn’t be more thrilled with how they came out.
-First up (and my very favorite) is cobb salad.
+First up (and my very favorite) is Cobb salad.

-The layers in this one are (from bottom to top): blue cheese dressing, carrots, boiled egg, tomato, corn, ham, bacon, and a romaine lettuce blend.
+The layers in this one are (from bottom to top): blue cheese dressing, carrots, hard-boiled egg, tomato, corn, ham, bacon, and a romaine lettuce blend.
 A bit indulgent for a salad but SO delicious!
 I made the blue cheese dressing myself by combining 2 T. greek yogurt, 2 T. olive oil mayo, 2 t. apple cider vinegar, 1 1/2 T. crumbled blue cheese, a splash of olive oil, and a little garlic salt and pepper.
 So tasty and way better for you than the stuff in the bottle.
 Remember to load those veggies in!

-Next up is an asian chicken salad!
+Next up is an Asian chicken salad!

-The layers in this one are sesame vinaigrette, red bell pepper, snow peas, carrots, green onions, shredded napa cabbage, roasted chicken, and shredded green cabbage.
+The layers in this one are sesame vinaigrette, red bell pepper, snow peas, carrots, green onions, shredded Napa cabbage, roasted chicken, and shredded green cabbage.
 I made this dressing by combining about 2 t. sesame oil, T t. olive oil, 1 T. rice wine vinegar, 2 t. soy sauce, and a nice big squirt of honey.
 Again, squeeze as many veggies in as you can!

-And last but not least–chicken caesar salad.
-This one has a caesar vinaigrette, tomatoes (I know that’s not traditional in caesar but I love them), parmesan cheese, hearts of romaine, whole wheat croutons, and roasted chicken.
+And last but not least… chicken Caesar salad.
+This one has a Caesar vinaigrette, tomatoes (I know that’s not traditional in Caesar but I love them), parmesan cheese, hearts of romaine, whole wheat croutons, and roasted chicken.

 I didn’t make this dressing myself but I did make the croutons!
 Just cut a piece of whole wheat bread into chunks, tossed it in olive oil, sprinkled with garlic salt…

-…and then right into a 375 degree oven for a few minutes (they burn easily so you have to watch them closely!).
+…and then put them right into a 375 degree oven for a few minutes (they burn easily so you have to watch them closely!).
 It’s a quick and easy way to up the nutrition by using these instead of white croutons.
 And they’re just as tasty.

 The possibilities with jarred salads are endless.
 Use whatever greens, toppings, and dressing you like.
 As long as the dressing is at the bottom and not touching your greens, the jar will stay fresh in the fridge for several days.
 For a nice, big serving I recommend these quart jars, which can fit enough salad for a whole meal.

-Some of you have probably already been using this idea in your own kitchens, but for those of you who don’t already I hope you give it a try!
+Some of you have probably already been using this idea in your own kitchens, but for those of you who don’t already, I hope you give it a try!